JPKing10/blog/content/hackerrank227.md

 To enable your code to successfully process larger inputs within the available time and memory limits you'll need to optimise.

 My first piece of advice is to write your solution in a fast language.
 I originally wrote mine in Python 3 but it timed out for test case #36 and onward.
-I rewrote the algorithm in C++ and successfully completed all the test cases.
+I rewrote the same algorithm in C++ and successfully completed all the test cases.

-However, this might say more about the inefficiency of my algorithm (rather than Python). [oleg_b](https://www.hackerrank.com/oleg_b?hr_r=1) commented in the [discussion](https://www.hackerrank.com/contests/projecteuler/challenges/euler227/forum) that there is a Python2 solution that has a worst runtime of 2.6 secs.
+However, there are Python solutions that can pass in the time limits, I just didn't know how to write them. [oleg_b](https://www.hackerrank.com/oleg_b?hr_r=1) commented in the [discussion](https://www.hackerrank.com/contests/projecteuler/challenges/euler227/forum) that there is a Python 2 solution that has a worst runtime of 2.6 secs.

 The next is to write out the matrix you are trying to solve (using a placeholder for the values).
 By doing this you should be able to notice a number of optimisations in terms of memory usage and the number times your code loops.